Final Girl - All 20+ Feature Film Boxes Compared!

 S3·F3

-Track-based attack bonus grows with rescued victims and failed rolls Carnage at the Carnival, Hellscape – in boxes with an aggressive endgame and rescuable victims, Janelle's attack power keeps climbing for a strong finisher.
+Track-based attack bonus grows with rescued victims and failed rolls Carnage at the Carnival, Hellscape – in boxes with an aggressive endgame and rescuable victims, Janelle's attack power climbs continuously into a strong finisher.

 S3·F4

-Bonus melee damage without a weapon; the Chainsaw unlocks the Ultimate for free Sacred Groves, Storybook Woods, Utopia – in boxes with few or weak melee weapons in the item deck, Mandy's weaponless damage bonus makes her independent of random finds.
+Bonus damage in melee without a weapon; the chainsaw unlocks her Ultimate for free Sacred Groves, Storybook Woods, Utopia – in boxes with few or weak melee weapons in the item deck, Mandy's unarmed damage bonus keeps her independent of random finds.

 S3·F4

-The Axe unlocks the Ultimate for free; WARNING: victims in the action space panic when the Axe is equipped Into the Void, Creech Manor – in boxes where rescuing victims is less central (the Carolyn mission, Void extraction), the victim-panic drawback plays a lesser role.
-Recommended for experienced players.
+The axe unlocks her Ultimate for free; NOTE: victims panic while the axe is equipped Into the Void, Creech Manor – in boxes where rescuing victims is less central (the Carolyn mission, escaping the Void), the victim-panic drawback matters much less.
+Experienced players recommended.

 S3·F5

-Survival abilities tailored to the noise mechanic; 6 HP gives good durability Creech Manor, Wingard Cottage – Ronda's robust profile (6 HP) and defensive orientation fit well with small, cramped locations that offer little room to dodge.
+Survival abilities tuned for the noise mechanic; a good 6 HP for durability Creech Manor, Wingard Cottage – Ronda's sturdy profile (6 HP) and defensive lean fit well with small, cramped locations that offer barely any room to dodge.

 S3·F5

-Can use movement effects even if the primary condition isn't met; a flexible movement profile Sunnydaze Mall, Storybook Woods – in boxes with unpredictable movement restrictions, Meghan's ability to bypass conditions makes moving more reliable.
+Can use movement effects even when the primary condition isn't met; a flexible movement profile Sunnydaze Mall, Storybook Woods – in boxes with unpredictable movement restrictions, Meghan's ability to bypass conditions makes moving around more reliable.

-Series 4 · Films 1–4 – names & HP 📄✓ PDF-verified (ability texts are partly community claims)
+Series 4 · Films 1–4 – Names & HP PDF-verified (ability text is partly community-sourced)

 S4·F1

-Community reports describe her as defensive/flexible; exact ability not described in the component PDF (ability: player report) Boxes with rapid horror buildup (Inkanyamba, Evomorph, H.U.N.T.E.R.) – a defensive profile helps anywhere horror escalates quickly.
+Per the community, defensive/flexible; exact ability not described in the component PDF Boxes with fast Horror escalation (Inkanyamba, Evomorph, H.U.N.T.E.R.) – a defensive profile helps anywhere Horror climbs quickly.

 S4·F1

-Save-reward system: choose/roll a reward after rescuing a victim (Guard card, Item card, move 1 space) Boxes with lots of rescuable victims (Happy Trails, Once Upon a Full Moon) – the more victims rescued, the more often her reward system kicks in.
+Save-reward system: after a rescue, choose or roll for a reward (Guard card, item card, 1-space movement) Boxes with plenty of rescuable victims (Happy Trails, Once Upon a Full Moon) – the more rescues, the more her reward system kicks in.

 S4·F2

-Community reports describe her as movement-focused/aggressive; exact ability not described in the component PDF (ability: player report) Sprawling maps with lots of victims (USS Konrad, Sacred Groves, Falconwood) – her movement strength pays off especially well on large maps.
+Per the community, movement-focused/aggressive; exact ability not described in the component PDF Sprawling locations with lots of victims (USS Konrad, Sacred Groves, Falconwood) – movement strength pays off especially well on large boards.

 S4·F2

-Community reports describe her as defensive, with a damage-ignore; exact ability not described in the component PDF (ability: player report) Everywhere – a community favorite for defensive players.
+Per the community, defensive with a damage-ignore trait; exact ability not described in the component PDF Anywhere – a community favorite for defensive players.
 Highest HP (6) among the S4·F1–F4 Final Girls.

 S4·F3

-Collects rescued victims on her card (up to 6, then card flip); save-reward roll with a Group A/B choice Boxes with lots of rescuable victims (Happy Trails, Once Upon a Full Moon, Creech Manor) – the more victims rescued, the more often her rewards trigger.
+Collects rescued victims on her card (up to 6, then flips); save-reward die with a Group A/B choice Boxes with plenty of rescuable victims (Happy Trails, Once Upon a Full Moon, Creech Manor) – the more rescues, the more her rewards trigger.

 S4·F3

-Save-reward roll after rescuing a victim (single/double "covered" reward) Aggressive killers with high damage potential (Evomorph, Razorface, Ratchet Lady) – a reliable reward system helps build up resources against sustained pressure.
+Save-reward die after a rescue (single/double "covered" reward) Aggressive killers with high damage potential (Evomorph, Razorface, Ratchet Lady) – a reliable reward system helps build up resources against constant pressure.

 S4·F4